PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 Congratulations!
 You got the offer.

-If it's your dream job your almost done.
+If it's your dream job you're almost done.

 If you have multiple competitive offers, then you have a variety of factors to consider and a tough decision ahead.